The hidden risks of temporal resampling in clinical reinforcement learning: Materials and Methods

 The reward accumulated during this interval, $r_{k+1}$, is the discounted sum of atomic rewards $p$ collected at each underlying time step between $t_k$ and $t_{k+1}$:

 The agent's objective in this setting is to maximise the expected return discounted by the cumulative real-time duration.
-Letting $t_k$ denote the actual time at the $k$-th decision epoch (where $t_k = \sum_{i=0}^{k-1} \Delta t_i$), the objective is:
+Letting $t_k$ denote the actual time at the $k$-th decision epoch (where $t_k = \sum_{i=0}^{k-1} \Delta t_i$), the objective becomes:

-To avoid ambiguity, within this manuscript we use \textit{time steps} to denote the smallest unit of environmental transition; \textit{actions} to denote the inputs applied to the environment at each time step; and \textit{decisions} to denote the agent's chosen action, which may be repeated across multiple time steps in an SMDP.
+To avoid ambiguity, within this manuscript we use \textit{time steps} to denote the smallest unit of environmental transition; \textit{actions} to denote the inputs applied to the environment at each time step; and \textit{decisions} to denote the agent's chosen action, which may be repeated across multiple time steps in an SMDP\@.